Skip to content

 Test locally first:

-nix-build hop3.nix -A package --no-out-link --show-trace
+nix-build hop3.nix --no-out-link --show-trace

 App starts but doesn't respond